tytydraco/LADB/README.md

 Still confused?
 Email me at tylernij+LADB@gmail.com.

+We also have a Telegram server here: https://t.me/ladb_support.

 # Privacy Policy

 LADB does not send any device data outside of the app.
 Your data is not collected or processed.